Plant & Animal Species Guide

 Switchgrass

 Switchgrass is one of the most common grasses in prairie regions.
 Throughout the year, switchgrass has reddish-purple seed heads that turn into a pale yellow in the fall.
-When it is not cut down, switchgrass can grow up to six feet.
+When it is not cut down, Switchgrass can grow up to six feet.
 More info: Wildflower

 Yellow Indian Grass